prometheus/blackbox_exporter/README.md

 Additionally, an [example configuration](example.yml) is also available.

-HTTP, HTTPS (via the `http` prober), DNS, TCP socket and ICMP (see permissions section) are currently supported.
+HTTP, HTTPS (via the `http` prober), DNS, TCP socket, ICMP and gRPC (see permissions section) are currently supported.
 Additional modules can be defined to meet your needs.

 The timeout of each probe is automatically determined from the `scrape_timeout` in the [Prometheus config](https://prometheus.io/docs/operating/configuration/#configuration-file), slightly reduced to allow for network delays.